fleetdm/fleet/docs/infrastructure/README.md

 ## Installing Fleet and its dependencies

-The Fleet server has a few dependencies.
+The Fleet server has a few infrastructure dependencies.
 To learn more about installing the Fleet server and it's dependencies, see the [Installing Fleet](./installing-fleet.md) guide.

 ## Managing a Fleet server

 We're prepared a brief guide to help you manage and maintain your Fleet server.
 Check out the guide for setting up and running [Fleet on Ubuntu](./fleet-on-ubuntu.md) and [Fleet on CentOS](./fleet-on-centos.md).

 For more information, you can also read the [Configuring The Fleet Binary](./configuring-the-fleet-binary.md) guide for information on how to configure and customize Fleet for your organization.

+Once the Fleet server is installed and configured, take a look at the [Monitoring & Alerting](./monitoring-alerting.md) documentation.

 ## Working with osquery logs